Hamiltonian Monte Carlo with Energy Conserving Subsampling: Acknowledgments

 \section{Acknowledgments}

+We thank the action editor and two reviewers for constructive comments that improved both the content and presentation of the paper.

-Khue-Dung Dang, Matias Quiroz and Robert Kohn were partially supported by Australian Research Council Center of Excellence grant CE140100049.
+Matias Quiroz and Robert Kohn were partially supported by Australian Research Council Center of Excellence grant CE140100049.
 Mattias Villani was partially supported by Swedish Foundation for Strategic Research (Smart Systems: RIT 15-0097).